 1956 to 1969: Fighting the Cold War at the Mt.
 Lemmon Summit

 When darkness falls on Mt.
 Lemmon these days, telescopes observe the skies for nebulae, stars and other exotic objects and the Catalina Sky Survey scans for possible incoming asteroids.
-But during the Cold War, the US Air Force (USAF) scanned the skies for incoming enemy missiles and enemy planes.
+During the Cold War, the US Air Force (USAF) scanned the skies for incoming enemy missiles and enemy planes.

 The Mt.
 Lemmon site was one of about 200 sites along the US coastlines and borders.
 Its instruments scanned for bombers coming down the Pacific coast and north from Mexico.
 Three high-power, long-range radar sets were used at “the world’s highest continuously operated radar station" from 1956 through 1969.